 So what’s the alternative?

 Rather than relying too heavily on the Bradford Factor, a good HR strategy takes a more considered view of staff absences.
-The goal is not to punish people for being absent - but to create an environment where employees both don’t want, or need, to miss time from work.
+The goal is not to punish people for being absent - but to create an environment where employees both don’t want or need, to miss time from work.

 As we said earlier, it could be that recurring absences are being caused by something that the employer can help with - something that a simple return-to-work interview could uncover.
 Maybe the employee is a new parent, for example, and their absences would decrease if they could work more flexibly.
+You could even allow for unpaid leave to happen as an example.

 “Rather than relying on the Bradford Factor too heavily, a more effective, personal and kind alternative is return-to-work interviews, whereby you speak to your team members upon their return to work about their situation and find out if they need any support or help from the business.
 This approach is also more effective in identifying and exerting pressure on malingerers."
 Charlotte Phillips, Human Resources Consultant.